 - Combine communication channels to be most effective

 There is no absolute, guaranteed way to connect with customers.
-Yes – communication preferences play a role, but many organizations have found success in leveraging multiple touchpoints and channels to engage with their customers.
+Yes – communication preferences play a role, but many organisations have found success in leveraging multiple touchpoints and channels to engage with their customers.

 - Implement a unified customer communication platform

-Organizations and their employees are working hybrid, from the office or fully remote.
+Organisations and their employees are working hybrid, from the office or fully remote.
 The best way to have a consistent look and feel to any communication outreach, that is accessible and able to be coordinated and updated, is to have a unified customer communication platform.